Tanja-Franke/church-website/README.md

 Our target audience includes non-believers, new-believers as well as mature-believers and among them members of the church.
 Basically anyone interested in Christian faith and looking for a church they want to join.

 ## **Design**
-The design was inspired by the Code Institute´s project "Love Running" and by observing other church websites.
-There have been a lot of ideas around the design.
-But lack of coding-language knowledge, needed to realize the design intended, have been affecting the actual design.
-The actual design is simple and easy to look at.

 ### **Colours**